 Two layers of buttery Caramel Mud Cake, made using brown sugar and real white chocolate.
 It’s a simple mix and stir recipe that’s essentially only one bowl, or rather, one saucepan.

-And once you take that two-layer cake and pair it with homemade white chocolate buttercream, well then you’ve entered some kind of creamy caramel heaven.
+And once you take that two-layer cake and pair it with homemade White Chocolate Buttercream, well then you’ve entered some kind of creamy caramel heaven.

 I’ve had Caramel Mud Cake on my recipe list for the longest time.
 But I’ve been scared because I’ve tasted way too many dry and tasteless caramel cakes in my life and I was terrified of becoming just one more caramel cake statistic.